tanfwong/sdr_notes/_sources/ch3/test_filters.md

 chosen to delay the input samples by 2 so that we can easily verify if the single-rate filter implementation in `FilterOverlapSave` is correct or not.
-* `filter2` and `filter3` implements direct multi-rate
+* `filter2` and `filter3` implement direct multi-rate
 frequency-domain filtering using the overlap-save algorithm.
 The interpolation and decimation rates of `filter2` and `filter3` are reversed.
-The filter impulse response is chosen for interpolation and anti-aliasing purposes, The filter design only works well when the single-rate filter length parameter `h_len` is set to some power of 2.
+The filter impulse responses are chosen for interpolation and anti-aliasing purposes, resepctively.
+The filter design only works well when the single-rate filter length parameter `h_len` is set to some power of 2.
 Because `filter3` aims to reverse the action of `filter2`, we can easily verify if the multi-rate filter implementation in